 Temple University is planning dozens of new and returning Summer Education Camp programs at the Ambler, Main and Center City campuses.
-These camps provide youths with a broad range of opportunities, from building and programming robots and discovering their creative sides to trying their hand at magic and learning new skills that will take them through high school and beyond.
+These camps provide youths with a broad range of opportunities, from building robots and creating video games to discovering their creative sides and learning new skills that will take them through high school and beyond.

 “The camps are a fun-filled approach to academic subjects in a small-group setting,” said Rhonda Geyer, Director of Non-Credit Programs for Temple University Ambler and Temple University Center City.
 “They provide a wonderful opportunity for children ages 8 to 12, and young adults through age 17, to learn about a specific area of interest, experience a college campus and have a lot of fun at the same time.”

 Parents, Geyer said, have reported that summer camp experiences “helped their child gain more self-confidence, increased their friendship and social skills and helped them become more willing to try new things.”

 The Summer 2018 camp season will explore topics ranging from cartooning and drawing, creative writing, theater and teen leadership to video game design, robotics, fashion design, forensic science and more.
 A one-day Babysitting Training Camp is also offered in partnership with the American Red Cross.